OmnipresentSupergalacticOneness/OmnipresentSupergalacticOneness.github.io/privacy-statement.md

     <div class="row">
         <div class="col s12">
             This document was created using a Contractology template available at <a href="http://www.freenetlaw.com/">http://www.freenetlaw.com</a>.
-            Csaba Technology customized that template to reflect the particular application instead of a website, and transformed it into HTML5/markdown format.
+            Csaba Consulting customized that template to reflect the particular application instead of a website, and transformed it into HTML5/markdown format.
 The modified source is available on
             <a href="https://github.com/OmnipresentSupergalacticOneness/OmnipresentSupergalacticOneness.github.io/blob/master/privacy-statement.md">GitHub</a>
         </div>